rdatools/rdametrics/data-zip/scores.md

 * **Splitting** &ndash; measures of county-district splitting
 * **Global** &ndash; measures that depend on other measures, e.g., MOD districts

-For each of those categories, there is a CSV with plan-level scores and a JSONL file with by-district measurements. *Note: The first value in each by-district list is the total for the state.
+For each of those categories, there is a CSV with plan-level scores and a JSONL file with by-district aggregates.
+*Note: The first value in each by-district aggregate is the total for the state.
 The values 1-N are the values for the individual districts.*

 ## General